Iterable email campaign metrics can show the number of purchases and revenue associated with the campaign.

 [Option 2] UTM Parameters in Links

-Use this method if the final checkout page is is NOT same domain as where you are generally taking your subscribers when they click a url.
+Use this method if the final checkout page is NOT the same domain as where you are generally taking your subscribers when they click a url.

 For example, if your email links take people to iterable.com but your final checkout page is on purchaseiterable.com.